A Brief Overview of Resistor Color Codes

 Resistor Color Codes

 Resistor code colors are colored marks printed on resistors to display the electrical resistance and tolerance values.
-The resistor’s physical value indicates the wattage rating.

-However, the print is unclear if the resistor is very small, for example, in a ¼ watt carbon.
+However, the print is unclear if the resistor is small, for example, in a ¼ watt carbon.
 Thus, the specifications are shown using resistor color codes.

 How to Identify Resistor Color Code?